 This "climate change" will lead, so they say, to "heavy precipitation and flooding," causing more pollution to run off into lakes and rivers.
-The 2002 plan, CLF argues, failed to consider the dire predictions of the "climate change" computer programs, all of which, incidentally, have failed to predict the flat global temperatures of the past 15 years.

 Under CLF pressure the Obama EPA has given the state an ultimatum.
 The state must put in place a far more extensive program to reduce discharges from "non-point sources."
 This is aimed principally at nitrates and phosphorus used by 6,000 small farms, which EPA considers "the low hanging fruit."
 Unless Vermont proves to EPA that it is making rapid progress, EPA will issue tough enforcement orders.